River On The Way To Mount Kailash

 AccommodationHotel

-Rest day in Saga for acclimatization, where one can explore the town and witness Tibetan culture and heritage traditional life.
+Rest day in Saga for acclimatization, where one can explore the town and experience Tibetan culture, heritage, and traditional life.

 Day06